omegion/argocd-actions/README.md

 | `action`  | ArgoCD Action i.e. sync.               |
 | `appName` | Application name to execute action on. |

+**Optional** Labels to sync the ArgoCD app with.
+If provided, the action will sync the app based on these labels, instead of the app name.

 ## Examples

 ### Sync Application